 ‘Nope.
 The Manor Ground.
 Or, as it’s now affectionately known, West Thamesmead Business Park.’

-It’s a shame there is not more to commemorate the original South London team (even if it was Kent at the time), mostly, I think, for Plumstead, a place that eludes most visitors to the capital of the world.
+It’s a shame there is not more to commemorate the original South London team, mostly, I think, for Plumstead, a place that eludes most visitors to the capital of the world.
 Still, who needs a world famous football club when you’ve got the Plumstead Common Idlers?